rdk/p2rank/README.md

 In this case, the dataset file can be a simple list of pdb/cif files since Fpocket predictions will pe calculated ad-hoc.
 `prank fpocket-rescore` will produce `predictions.csv` as well, so it can be used as an in-place replacement for `prank predict` in most scenarios.
-Note: if you use `fpocket-rescore`, please cite Fpocket paper as well.
+Note: if you use `fpocket-rescore`, please cite Fpocket as well.